 For more on this topic, see The Etiquette of Seat Backs and Elbow Room.

 The animated flash of movie screens, reading lights, cabin lights, sunlight bursting in on an eastbound flight -- all can disturb your slumber.
 Get yourself an eye mask.
 Some airlines provide them, but it's best to keep one in your traveling kit just to be safe.

 When it's time to wake up...

 The worst part of sleeping is waking up, I always say.
-It's even worse on a plane, when you're waking up to bright lights, luggage carousels and sunshine so bright you can hear it.
+It's even worse on a plane, when you're waking up to fluorescent lights, luggage carousels and sunshine so bright you can practically hear it.